pgiraldogallo/FS-reconstructionLinearMT-CDW-TaTe4_CommPhys/Figures/Figure_1/Figure_1c/README.md

 Non-CDW DFT band dispersion data
-This folder contains simplified text files derived from `P4mcc-bands-soc.dat` for the non-CDW electronic band dispersion.
+This folder contains simplified text files for the non-CDW electronic band dispersion.
 Energy reference
 The energies are already plotted as `E - E_F` in eV.
 Therefore, the Fermi level in these files is at:
 ```text